+Listen up!
 You've all heard about the great men who led and fought during the American Revolution; but did you know that the guys only make up part of the story?
 What about the women?
 The girls?
 The dames?
 Didn't they play a part?

 Of course they did, and with page after page of superbly researched information and thoughtfully detailed illustrations, acclaimed novelist and picture-book author Laurie Halse Anderson and charismatic illustrator Matt Faulkner prove the case in this entertaining, informative, and long overdue homage to those independent dames!